Battle of Samdunja: Preparing for a preemptive strike

-In May 1920, independence army units active in Manchuria, including the independence army unit led by Hong Beom-do, the unit of the Gando National Association led by Choi Jin-dong, the unit led by An-mu, and the Shinmindan, gathered in Bongo-dong, Wangcheong - hyeon.
+In May 1920, independence army units active in Manchuria, including the independence army unit led by Hong Beom-do, the unit of the Military Affairs Command led by Choi Jin-dong, the Gando National Association unit led by An-mu, and the Shinmindan, gathered in Bongo-dong, Wangcheong - hyeon.
 In Bongo-dong, villages were located on the left and right valleys with the mountain in the middle, all of which were inhabited by Koreans.
 The combined forces of the independence army, with Hong Beom-do as commander-in-chief, camped on the ridge, dispatched a scouting party to the surrounding villages, and waited for the Japanese army to arrive.
 However, when the Japanese army did not appear easily, they planned and launched a preemptive attack.

 At 5 a.m. on June 4, 1920, a 30-strong independence army small unit departing from Samdunja, Hwaryonghyeon, crossed the Duman River and defeated a Japanese platoon in Gangyang-dong, Jongseong-gun, Hamgyeong-do.
 The Japanese immediately sent Lieutenant Arayoshi Jiro (新美二郞), a former member of the 23rd Korean Military Academy, with a company from the Namyang Garrison and a company of military police to pursue them.